SANKARAMDAS/search-by-image/README.md

 ## Description

-Search by Image is a browser extension that makes effortless reverse image searches possible, and comes with support for more than 30 search engines.
+Search by Image is a browser extension that makes the effortless reverse image searches possible, and comes with support for more than 30 search engines.

 The extension helps journalists and researchers verify the authenticity